Rhizomatica/hermes-gui/README.md

 - record audio
 ok - delete messages
-- ifinite scroll and results pagination
-- browse in messages
+- ifinite scroll and results pagination ok - browse in messages

 admin:

 ok - authentication

-- network administration
+ok - network administration

 - detailed log (what is that?)